The starting place to learn the Russian language on the Internet.

 Voiced and voiceless consonants

 Just like in English, several Russian consonants come in pairs where one letter is pronounced voiced and another one is similar but voiceless.
-For example, the English letters b and p make the pair (try saing bat - pat to feel the difference).
+For example, the English letters b and p make the pair (try saying bat - pat to feel the difference).
 The word "voiced" here means that your vocal chords should vibrate when making a sound.
 Vibration of vocal chords is the main factor in grouping Russian consonants into voiced and voiceless.

 Learn the following voiced-voiceless pairs in the Russian language: